nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-07-16-finding-features-conversations/index.md

 resourceType: blog
 slug: finding-features-conversations
 aliases:
   - /blog/finding-features-conversations
 tags:
   - office
   - tools
-coverImage: nakedalm-logo-128-link-5-5.png
+preview: nakedalm-logo-128-link-5-5.png
 ---

 Hey, well the dentist was fun!
 And I have had time to install Office 2010 on my wife's Windows 7 laptop.
 I will try to put together some of the interesting features…